sftpplus/sftpplus-docs/src/doc_source/configuration-identity/groups.rst

     When the defined value does not contain the `${USER}` placeholder, the placeholder is automatically appended at the end of the path.
-In this way all users from the group will have different SSH authorized files.
+    In this way, all users from the group have different SSH authorized files.
-    This is why for example setting the value to ``c:\\Path`` has the same effect as ``c:\\Path\\${USER}``
+    This is why setting the value to ``c:\\Path`` has the same effect as ``c:\\Path\\${USER}``

     Use the `${SHARED}` prefix when you want all users from the group to